 Editor’s Note: where to store these identifiers is TBD

+Editor’s Note: possibly a section with multiple examples would be useful

 Data Formats for Transferring Resource Information

 Four data formats are defined by the LWM2M Enabler in this section.
 The LWM2M Server MUST support all data formats.
-The plain text and opaque formats MUST be supported by both the LWM2M Server and the LWM2M Client.
+The plain text and opaque formats MUST be supported by the LWM2M Client.
 The LWM2M Client MUST support the TLV data format for Object Instance or multiple-instance Resource requests.

-The Object specification defines the data format that a Resource supports, either plain text or opque for singular Resources or TLV for multiple instance Resources.
+The Object specification defines the data format that a Resource supports, either plain text or opaque for singular Resources or TLV for multiple instance Resources.

 In addition to the data formats defined in the Object specification, a LWM2M Client MAY choose to support the JSON format for Object Instance or multiple instance Resource requests.